 - $60 million to renovate the High Bridge

-- $165 million for the raised Bayonne
+- $135 million for a bikeway on the Bayonne

-- $165 million for the new Goethals
+- $135 million for a bikeway on the Goethals

 - Historically low interest rates allow the PA to finance construction cheaply and without affecting their credit rating.

-“With new off-road opportunities opening up in Sterling Forest, Harriman State Park, paths that meet federal guidelines will insure that cyclists can commute to and from NYC with ease.” – International Mountain Bike Association (IMBA)
+- “With new off-road opportunities opening up in Sterling Forest, Harriman State Park, paths that meet federal guidelines will insure that cyclists can commute to and from NYC with ease.” – International Mountain Bike Association (IMBA)

 Questions for the Port Authority